-Marker painted coffee filter crafts are one of my go to activities for younger kids!
+Marker painted coffee filter crafts are one of my go to activities for little kids!
 It’s the perfect activity for the 30 minutes it takes me to throw dinner together in the late afternoon.
 Coffee filter painting keeps the kids busy and my 4 year old can do it totally on her own.
-The process is fun and painting the colors together with water keeps kids interested in making more.
+The process is fun and there is very little mess involved.
 I also love that there are so many things to make with the tie dye coffee filters once they dry.
 You can craft everything from butterflies to snails and even party decorations!

 Step 1 – Marker